amiaopensource/av-python-carpentry/_episodes/05-aboutfiles.md

 ~~~
 {: .language-python}

+By default, pymediainfo returns the time in milliseconds.
+This is frustrating, in that we generally don't talk about a time in milliseconds.

-We could, for example, have our print statement be more descriptive in nature by using python’s print formatting function.
+We could, for example, have our print statement be more descriptive in nature by using Python’s print formatting function.

 ~~~
 for track in media_info.tracks: